RESEARCH STARTER

 Background

-Much of the scientific literature about corrosion focuses on its effects on metal, but the International Union of Pure and Applied Chemistry (IUPAC) has forwarded a more inclusive technical definition that has been widely adopted by scientific agencies around the world.
-The IUPAC definition is as follows: "Corrosion is an irreversible interfacial reaction of a material (metal, polymer, ceramic) with its environment which results in consumption of the material or in dissolution into the material of a component of the environment.
+Much of the scientific literature about corrosion focuses on its effects on metals, but the International Union of Pure and Applied Chemistry (IUPAC) has published a more inclusive technical definition that has been widely adopted by scientific agencies around the world.
+The IUPAC definition is as follows: “Corrosion is an irreversible interfacial reaction of a material (metal, polymer, ceramic) with its environment which results in consumption of the material or in dissolution into the material of a component of the environment.
 Often, but not necessarily, corrosion results in effects detrimental to the usage of the material considered.
-Exclusively physical or mechanical processes such as melting or evaporation, abrasion, or mechanical fracture are not included in the term corrosion."
+Exclusively physical or mechanical processes such as melting or evaporation, abrasion, or mechanical fracture are not included in the term corrosion.”
 Put more simply, corrosion is caused by a variety of damaging environmental agents and can affect a wide range of metal, polymer, and ceramic materials.
 It cannot be reversed, and in some cases, corrosion damage may result in the affected material being partially or entirely absorbed by the triggering material in the external environment.

 Beyond the economic costs, corrosion can also pose serious risks to human health and safety.
 Corrosion-related failure has been cited as a primary or secondary cause of many bridge collapses, industrial accidents, and oil and gas pipeline explosions.
 Prominent examples include an El Paso, Texas, pipeline explosion that killed twelve people in the summer of 2000 and a dangerous tank leak detected in 2013 at a nuclear power plant in Fukushima, Japan.
 Because of corrosion, a ride at the Ohio State Fair in 2017 collapsed, killing one person and injuring seven others.